All Episodes

 Imagine the shock on the faces of all these mob people, the Democrats, when they project Donald J. Trump has been re-elected the 45th president of the United States.

-Now, I can't predict that's gonna happen.
+Now, I can't predict that's going to happen.

-The only way that happens is for we the people to do our job.
+The only way that happens is for we, the people, to do our job.

-Now we we get the power back in 288 days.
+Now, we get the power back in 288 days.

 And I put up on Hannity.com an interactive election, everything you need to know about how you can vote.